MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │ 42 │
     =#

-In combinator form, `Double` can be used within pipeline composition.
-To build a pipeline component that doubles its input, the `Double` combinator could have `It` as its argument.
+In combinator form, `Double` can be used within query composition.
+To build a query component that doubles its input, the `Double` combinator could have `It` as its argument.

     run(Lift(1:3) >> Double(It))